neurosity/neurosity-sdk-js/docs/api/oauth.md

 title: OAuth
 ---

-## Example Project

-The quickest way to implement OAuth is to fork the [example project](https://github.com/neurosity/neurosity-oauth-example).

-### 1. Registering your app
+## Registering your app

 OAuth requires for developers to register their apps with Neurosity.
 To register you app, please email [support@neurosity.co](mailto:support@neurosity.co).

 During the registration process, you'll be asked to specify which scopes you'll like to have access to.

+### Example Project

+The quickest way to implement OAuth is to fork the [example project](https://github.com/neurosity/neurosity-oauth-example).

 ### OAuth Scopes